Camera Controller Driver

 esp_err_t esp_cam_new_isp_dvp_ctlr(isp_proc_handle_t isp_proc, const esp_cam_ctlr_isp_dvp_cfg_t *ctlr_config, esp_cam_ctlr_handle_t *ret_handle)

-New ESP CAM ISP DVP controller.
+Create a new ESP CAM ISP DVP controller.

 - Parameters:

-isp_proc -- [in] Processor handle
+isp_proc -- [in] Processor handle.

-ctlr_config -- [in] ISP DVP controller configurations
+ctlr_config -- [in] ISP DVP controller configurations.

-ret_handle -- [out] Returned ESP CAM controller handle
+ret_handle -- [out] Returned ESP CAM controller handle.

 - Returns:

-ESP_ERR_INVALID_ARG: Invalid argument
+ESP_ERR_INVALID_ARG: Invalid argument.

-ESP_ERR_NO_MEM: Out of memory
+ESP_ERR_NO_MEM: Out of memory.

-ESP_ERR_NOT_SUPPORTED: Currently not support modes or types
+ESP_ERR_NOT_SUPPORTED: Currently not supported modes or types.

-ESP_ERR_NOT_FOUND: ISP DVP is registered already
+ESP_ERR_NOT_FOUND: ISP DVP is already registered.

 Structures